yebh17/bash_aliases/README.md

 # Bash Aliases Scripts

-A Bash alias is a method of supplementing or overriding Bash commands with new ones.
+    A Bash [Aliases]https://www.gnu.org/software/bash/manual/html_node/Aliases.html is a method of supplementing or overriding Bash commands with new ones.

 ## Getting Started